Search Results

 Participating in genomics research is an opportunity to support exploration of the genome and help scientists understand, prevent, detect and treat disease.

-… Participating in genomics research is an opportunity to support scientific exploration of the genome and to help NIH in its mission to understand, … that any risk to participants is minimized.
-How will my privacy be protected?
-Some genomics research is on …
+… Participating in genomics research is an opportunity to support scientific exploration of the genome and to help NIH in its mission to understand, … detect and better treat disease.
+In some cases, research participants may also gain some individual benefit, such as …

 Policy Issues